On Campus Options:

 Practical application of the Word

 Where the First Year sets your foundation in the Word, the Second Year builds upon it with courses aimed at teaching you to share what you have learned with the world!
 The emphasis is on learning by doing.
 The Second Year is offered in both Day and Night School sessions at our main campus in Woodland Park, Colorado.
-Day School runs from 8:00 a.m.-12:00 noon, Mon.-Fri.
+Day School runs from 8:00 a.m.-12:00 noon, Mon.-Fri., as well as two Saturdays per month from 10 a.m.-5 p.m.
 Night School runs from 6:30 p.m.-9:30 p.m., Tues.-Thurs.

 About Second Year classes